myphysicslab/myphysicslab/src/docs/Customizing.md

 ## Terminal Utilities

 When you type a command into Terminal, it is executed and the result is displayed in the Terminal output text area.
-If the command ends with a semi-colon then the printing of the result is suppressed.
-Multiple commands separated by semi-colons or new lines can be given in one line.
+If the command ends with a semicolon then the printing of the result is suppressed.
+Multiple commands separated by semicolons or new lines can be given in one line.

 Some useful utilities available in Terminal: